PLCnext/CppExamples/Examples/DynamicPorts/README.md

 1. Copy the file `dynaports.json` to the `/opt/plcnext` directory on the PLC.
 This contains the port configuration information in JSON format.

-1. Create a new C++ project using either the PLCnext CLI tool, or Eclipse, or Visual Studio, with the following settings:
+1. Create a new C++ project using either the PLCnext Technology CLI tool, or Eclipse, or Visual Studio, with the following settings:

    - Project name: `DynamicPorts`
    - Component name: `DynamicPortsComponent`